 Advantages: CEDR - An Enhancement to Traditional Claims-Based Reporting

 The CEDR registry is designed to be physician-friendly.
 With little data entry burden to emergency clinicians or ED staff, clinical and patient data will be extracted, transformed and loaded into CEDR from the ED’s electronic health record system, practice management system, or administrative data system.

 ACEP has been approved by the Centers for Medicare and Medicaid Services (CMS) for CEDR to serve as a “qualified clinical data registry” or QCDR, to help emergency physicians and clinicians meet CMS’ Quality Payment Program (QPP) / Merit-Based Incentive Payment Program reporting and regional and national certification requirements.

 National and comparative data generated by the CEDR registry will support evidence-based shared decision making and guideline-informed physician practices.

 CEDR will provide participating emergency clinicians with feedback regarding their individual- and/or ED-level performance on a range of process and outcome quality measures, benchmarked against their peers at national and regional levels.

 For government policy-makers, the CEDR registry will provide further understanding around clinical effectiveness, patient safety, care coordination, patient experience, efficiency and system effectiveness.

-- The idea behind QCDRs was for specialty providers to create specialty-specific measures, to promote interoperability, and to reduce reporting burden.
+- QCDRs were constructed for specialty providers to create specialty-specific measures, to promote interoperability, and to reduce reporting burden.

-- CEDR is a QCDR developed by American College of Emergency Physicians for the Emergency Physicians.
+- CEDR is a QCDR developed by the American College of Emergency Physicians for Emergency Physicians.

 A ‘Qualified Registry’ vs. a ‘QCDR’